 - 1. Distribute the first worksheet (Word Stress) on the page that follows.
-Inform learners that words consist of syllables (e.g., tire is a one-syllable word; parking is a two-syllable word; handicap is a three-syllable word).
+Inform learners that words consist of syllables (e.g., tire is a one-syllable word; parking is a two-syllable word; accessible is a four-syllable word).
 In English, words that are more than one syllable carry stress on one of the syllables (i.e., the sound is louder and longer).
 Stressing the wrong syllable can cause misunderstandings or confusion.
-Write sample two- and three-syllable words on the board using words from the module to illustrate (e.g., parking, parkade, avenue, problem, license, battery).
+Write sample two- and three-syllable words on the board using words from the module to illustrate (e.g., parking, parkade, avenue, problem, licence, battery).
 Have learners count the number of syllables and say where they think the stress is. - 2.
 Using the worksheet, say each word aloud as you clap out the syllable sounds, and have learners highlight the stressed syllable.
 Then have them repeat the word with the correct stress.
 Take up the answers and ask the class to repeat.
 Learners can also practise saying each word with a partner. - 3.
 Using the second worksheet, practise saying phone numbers and licence plate numbers by chunking the numbers together and leaving a pause between chunks of numbers.
 Have learners repeat.
 Have them practise with a partner.

-Answer Key: Two syllables: par king, par kade , break down, prob lem, lic ense, road side Three+ syllables: lo ca tion, fam ily, a venue, ba ttery, han dicap, a ssis tance
+Answer Key: Two syllables: parking, parkade, break down, problem, licence, roadside Three+ syllables: lo ca tion, fam ily, a venue, ba ttery, accessible , a ssis tance